By Valerie McGinnis, 2011 Liberty University graduate

 So my mom didn’t end up calling the police, but I feel moderately confident that she may have had I not called her to put her mind at ease.
 In retrospect, I’d been at school for more than a week and the only contact I’d made was to hope someone from my family saw my Facebook status updates.

-Shoot your family text messages.
-Even if you’re parents haven’t learned how to decipher this communication method, they’ll catch on.
+- Shoot your family text messages.
+Even if your parents haven’t learned how to decipher this communication method, they’ll catch on.
 Or, if you’d rather, text a sibling.
 They’re usually pretty good at passing word along.